bahrus/xtal-element/README.md

 Anyway, xtal-element's target audience is those who are looking for a base class that:

 1. Will benefit from the implementation of HTML Modules -- the rendering library is focused around HTMLTemplateElement-based UI definitions, rather than JSX or tagged-template literals, to define the HTML structure.
-2. Takes extensibility to a whole other level.
+2. Takes extensibility and separation of concerns to a whole other level.
 3. Provides first-class support for progressive enhancement, low bandwidth.
 4. Efforts made to reap the most out of TypeScript (but use is entirely optional).
 By "optional" I mean little to no extra work is required if you choose to forgo typescript.
 The syntax sticks exclusively to the browser's capabilities, with the exception of support for import maps, which seems to be stalled?
 The base class is an abstract class.
 Typescript then highlights what you need to implement in your subclass.
 No need to memorize or look things up.
 5. Some of xtal-element's base classes adopt the philosophy that it makes sense to keep the initialization process separate from the update process.
 The initialization process typically involves doing one-time tasks, like cloning / importing HTML Templates, and attaching event handlers.
 The update process focuses on passing in new data bindings as they change.
 Keeping these two separate, and keeping the HTML Templates separate from binding mappings, may result in a bit more steps than other libraries, but hopefully the lack of magic /  increased flexibility(?) can pay off in some cases.